Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Bioenergy with Carbon Capture and Storage (BECCS)

-The quality of a carbon removal activity depends on factors such as storage permanence, additionality, verifiability, and the risk of reversal.
+The quality of a removal depends on factors such as storage permanence, additionality, verifiability and the risk of reversal.

 Regulatory framework

-In Europe, carbon removals are gaining importance within sustainability regulatory frameworks and voluntary carbon markets.
-The European Commission has introduced the Carbon Removal Certification Framework (CRCF) to establish common quality and transparency criteria.
+In Europe, carbon removals are gaining importance within sustainability frameworks and voluntary carbon markets.
+The European Union has adopted the Carbon Removals and Carbon Farming Certification Framework (CRCF) to establish common quality and transparency criteria.
+Standards such as the SBTi Corporate Net-Zero Standard also set rules on how removals may be used towards net-zero claims.

-• Enable the management of residual emissions within Net Zero strategies.
+• They help manage residual emissions within net-zero strategies.

-• Require robust traceability and verification to avoid reputational risks.
+• They require robust traceability and verification to avoid reputational risk.

 Companies that trust us